Assistive Devices - Mobility Aids

 Arthritis Affects Daily Living Activities

-Arthritis can interfere with daily living activities.
-Physical limitations make daily living activities more difficult for people with arthritis.
+Physical limitations caused by arthritis make daily living activities more difficult and challenging.

 Arthritis Aids Help You Go From Sit to Stand